Traffic guard

-Traffic guards, also known as traffic controllers and flaggers, are trained to set up warning signs and barricades to slow down the speed of traffic in a temporary traffic control zone.
+Traffic guards, also known as traffic controllers, traffic marshalls/traffic marshals or flaggers, are trained to set up warning signs and barricades to slow down the speed of traffic in a temporary traffic control zone.
 When they are on scene they will set up equipment to warn approaching traffic about the incident.

 Equipment

 Traffic guards use a variety of equipment: